Bondi Surf Bathers' Life Saving Club: "The Reel"

+The Surf Line and Belt (commonly called "the Reel") was chosen as the logo of the Bondi Surf Bathers' Life Saving Club because Lyster Charles Irwin Ormsby (1885-1941), one of the Club's founding members and its first Club Captain, was responsible for its creation.

+Ormsby constructed a model "contrived from hair pins and a cotton reel" and took it to Olding and Parker, the Paddington coachbuilders, who built the surf reel that was displayed and first used on Bondi Beach on 23 December 1906.
+Ormsby's apparatus reel, cotton (coated in beeswax) line, and harness allowed a lifesaver, wearing a cork jacket, to swim out and reach a patient and, then, both would be pulled back to the shore, per medium of the line connecting the cork jacket to the reel, by the crew on the beach.
+Ormsby's reel, line, and harness apparatus was soon proving itself to be far superior to the previously standard lifeline.

 Competition

 Bondi is the 2018 & 2017 Australian Masters Champions in the Australian Titles and 2017 Australian Pool Rescue Championships.
-Bondi has won more SLSA Premierships than any other club.
-Notably 1914/1915, 1921/22, 1922/23, 1923/24, 1925/26, 1928/29, 1921/32, 1934/35, 1937/38, 1939/40, 1971/72, 1989/90, 1991/92, 2006/06 & 2007/08.
-This number of wins is unique to the club.

 Commemoration

 In November 2023 it was announced that the club was one of 14 people or places commemorated in the second round of blue plaques sponsored by the Government of New South Wales alongside Kathleen Butler, godmother of Sydney Harbour Bridge; Emma Jane Callaghan, an Aboriginal midwife and activist; Susan Katherina Schardt; journalist Dorothy Drain; writer Charmian Clift; Beryl Mary McLaughlin, one of the first three women to graduate in architecture from the University of Sydney; Grace Emily Munro, Sir William Dobell, Syms Covington, Ioannis (Jack) and Antonios (Tony) Notaras; Ken Thomas of Thomas Nationwide Transport and the first release of myxomatosis.